 So, if you are looking for the Shark Tooth Capital, come to Venice.
 If you are looking for the "Shark Capital" of the world you need to go to another place.
 The winner of the name "Shark Capital" is...Smyrna Beach.
 There you can look those babies directly in the eye.
 How wonderful is that?

 Main Street, Fishing Pier, Paw Park, and Beaches

 Venice Isle is the location of four different Beaches.
 “They are some of the most uncrowded stretches of beach along Florida’s coastline” – if you want to believe those “advertising people.”
 That is at least what they say.
 Are they telling the truth?
 Marketers never lie, but the truth will come out.

 Venice Municipal Beach is the most popular beach and draws the biggest number of beachcombers.
 It is not far from several bed and breakfast accommodations and within walking distance from downtown Venice.
 So, on several occasions this will be a hot spot, and don't expect to be the only one on this beach.

 South Brohard Beach is further south and a little less populated.
 Here you will find plenty of space to relax.
 The Fishing Pier is also just around the corner.
 If you need a drink or something to eat, Sharky’s on the Pier, or the more upscale “Fins,” are waiting for you.

 The Paw Park and Beach

 If your four-legged companion wants to take a dip in the Gulf of Mexico, you can take him to the Paw Park next to Brohard Beach.
-Here he can run around with you and make friends with other dogs.
-He will love it, you will love it, everybody will love it.
+Here he can run around with you or other dogs.
+He can make friends with other dogs while the owner gets a nice reddish "sun tan."
+He will love it; you will love it, everybody will love it.
 By the way, there are NOT many dog beaches on Florida’s West Coast, but this is one of them.
 For pet lovers read more here.